zhenglong1603/tp/docs/DeveloperGuide.md

            * Other fields remain unchanged.
            * Klinix will return a confirmation message indicating appointments have been cleared.
              <br><br>
-2. Clearing appointments from a patient who has no appointment
+2. Clearing appointments from a patient who has no appointments
     * **Prerequisites:**
         * The patient with that NRIC must be present in the patient list
         * That patient has no existing appointment